Village (United States): Texas

 In Texas, villages may be Type B or Type C municipalities, but not Type A municipalities.
 The types differ in terms of population and in terms of the forms of government that they may adopt.

+Virginia

+In Virginia, a village is defined as a tract of land with more than 300 people where livestock are not allowed to roam free.
+Villages are erected by local circuit courts.

 Vermont

 In Vermont, villages are named communities located within the boundaries of a legally established town, unlike cities, which are outside of any town area.
 Villages may be incorporated or unincorporated.

 West Virginia

 In West Virginia, towns and villages are Class IV municipalities, i.e., having 2,000 or fewer inhabitants.

 Wisconsin

 In Wisconsin, cities and villages are both outside the area of any town.
 Cities and villages differ in terms of the population and population density required for incorporation.